-Families who are victim to medical negligence should never have the burden of medical expenses alone if medical negligence caused their child’s disorder.
+Families who are victims of medical negligence should never have the burden of medical expenses alone if medical negligence caused their child’s disorder.
 A caring and experienced Bridgeport cerebral palsy lawyer can assist you and fight for the justice you and your child deserve.

 Cerebral Palsy and Medical Negligence & Mistakes in Bridgeport

-Injuries before, during, and after birth caused by medical mistakes can happen for a number of reasons.
-Some common examples include failure to keep track of fetal monitoring, failure to diagnose maternal and/or fetal infections, misdiagnosis, failure to treat newborn jaundice, and failure to notice and treat umbilical and/or placenta issues.
+Injuries before, during, and after birth caused by medical mistakes can happen for many reasons.
+Some common examples include failure to keep track of fetal monitoring, failure to diagnose maternal and fetal infections, misdiagnosis, failure to treat newborn jaundice, and failure to notice and address umbilical or placenta issues.

-Failure to follow safety procedures is also a serious mistake sometimes made by medical professionals, who have the duty to provide a reasonable standard of care to their patients.
+Failure to follow safety procedures is also a severe mistake sometimes made by medical professionals, who must provide a reasonable standard of care to their patients.